Past Awards: 2015

 The registry will leverage five domains: estimating prevalence and monitoring trends in ASD; assuring children who have ASD and their families are linked to appropriate health care and related services; informing policy and program decisions; addressing concerns about ASD in communities and educating citizens and professionals about ASD; and supporting health services and etiologic research.

 Building on Success: Expanding the MSP

 Matching funds: Center for Applied and Translational Sensory Science, CLA, CEHD, Department of Psychology, Department of Speech-Language-Hearing Sciences, Dr. Legge’s faculty non-sponsored research account, Andrew Oxenham’s McKnight Professorship account

-The U of M has an exceptional concentration of world-class researchers in many areas of human perception and action spanning several colleges, departments and centers.
+The UMN has an exceptional concentration of world-class researchers in many areas of human perception and action spanning several colleges, departments and centers.
 The Multi-Sensory Perception (MSP) Laboratory has provided shared research facilities for perception research across the university.
 This new award will provide the resources for a much-needed expansion of the facilities, with an emphasis on making the testing environment more suitable for clinical and translational sensory research.
-The expanded MSP will provide the core onsite research facilities for the newly founded Center for Applied and Translational Sensory Science.
+The expanded MSP will provide the core on-site research facilities for the newly founded Center for Applied and Translational Sensory Science.